 - Join our online community platform, HealthUnlocked.
 Members include those who have been affected by the same condition.

 Researching abnormal heart rhythms

-Your donations help us fund vital research into the causes and treatment of heart conditions, including the work of BHF Professor Barbara Casadei, who is pioneering work to improve our understanding of atrial fibrillation, the most common arrhythmia in the UK.
+Your donations help us fund vital research into the causes and treatment of heart and circulatory conditions, including the work of BHF Professor Barbara Casadei, who is pioneering work to improve our understanding of atrial fibrillation, the most common arrhythmia in the UK.

 Want to know more?